sunniw/NYCrecycle/README.md

 <img src="https://github.com/sunniw/NYCrecycle/blob/8698cb43ffc15e81a87ee1ac30e225f9c8dc8e03/banner.png" alt="New York City Recyclable Collection 2010 - 2018">

 ### New York City Recyclable Collection 2010-2018
-This project attempted to look at the New York City recycle rate changes over the last decade.
-It focused on the two mainstream recyclables: paper and MGP (metal, glass, and plastic).
-The project used the US Environmental Protection Agency's data as a benchmark to measure the effectiveness of the NYC program.
-Products of this project were three bar charts: NYC collection rate, national collection rate, and a comparison of the two.
-As the EPA data covered only up to 2018, the final comparison did not include the latest three years of the NYC data.
+This project attempts to look at the New York City recycle rate changes over the last decade.
+It focuses on the two mainstream recyclables: paper and MGP (metal, glass, and plastic).
+The project uses the US Environmental Protection Agency's data as a benchmark to measure the effectiveness of the NYC program.
+Products of this project are three bar charts: NYC collection rate, national collection rate, and a comparison of the two.
+As the EPA data covers only up to 2018, the final comparison does not include the latest three years of the NYC data.

 ### Dataset used
 1. [DSNY Monthly Tonnage Data](https://data.cityofnewyork.us/City-Government/DSNY-Monthly-Tonnage-Data/ebb7-mvp5) - NYC Open Data<br>